Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Application of dexamethasone in prenatal treatment

-The treatment has also raised concerns in LGBT and bioethics communities following the publication of an essay posted to the forum of the Hastings Center, and research in the Journal of Bioethical Inquiry, which found that pre-natal treatment of female fetuses was suggested to prevent those fetuses from becoming lesbians after birth, may make them more likely to engage in "traditionally" female-identified behaviour and careers, and more interested in bearing and raising children.
-Citing a known attempt by a man using his knowledge of the fraternal birth order effect to avoid having a homosexual son by using a surrogate, the essayists (Professor Alice Dreger of Northwestern University's Feinberg School of Medicine, Professor Ellen Feder of American University and attorney Anne Tamar-Mattis) suggest that prenatal dexamethasone treatments constitute the first known attempt to use in utero protocols to reduce the incidence of homosexuality and bisexuality in humans.
+The treatment has also raised concerns in LGBT and bioethics communities following the publication of an essay posted to the forum of the Hastings Center, and research in the Journal of Bioethical Inquiry, which found that pre-natal treatment of female fetuses was suggested to prevent those fetuses from becoming lesbians after birth, may make them more likely to engage in "traditionally" female-identified behavior and careers, and more interested in bearing and raising children.
+Citing a known attempt by a man using his knowledge of the fraternal birth order effect to avoid having a homosexual son by using a surrogate, the essayists (Alice Dreger, Ellen Feder, Anne Tamar-Mattis) suggest that prenatal dexamethasone treatments constitute the first known attempt to use in utero protocols to reduce the incidence of homosexuality and bisexuality in humans.
 Research on the use of prenatal hormone treatments to prevent homosexuality stretches back to the early 1990s or earlier.

 Since CAH is a recessive gene, both the mother and father must be recessive carriers of CAH for a child to have CAH.
 Due to advances in modern medicine, those couples with the recessive CAH genes have an option to prevent CAH in their offspring through preimplantation genetic diagnosis (PGD).
 In PGD, the egg is fertilized outside the woman's body in a Petri dish (IVF).
 On the 3rd day, when the embryo has developed from one cell to about 4 to 6 cells, one of those cells is removed from the embryo without harming the embryo.
 The embryo continues to grow until day 5 when it is either frozen or implanted into the mother.
 Meanwhile, the removed cell is analyzed to determine if the embryo has CAH.
 If the embryo is determined to have CAH, the parents may decide as to whether they wish to have it implanted in the mother or not.

 Meta-analysis of the studies supporting the use of dexamethasone on CAH at-risk fetuses found "less than one half of one percent of published 'studies' of this intervention were regarded as being of high enough quality to provide meaningful data for a meta-analysis.
 Even these four studies were of low quality ... in ways so slipshod as to breach professional standards of medical ethics" and "there were no data on long-term follow-up of physical and metabolic outcomes in children exposed to dexamethasone".